 Effective treatments for PTSD include medications and psychotherapies.
 However, a substantial proportion of patients have symptoms resistant to treatment.
 It is often necessary to switch or combine treatments to achieve a satisfactory therapeutic response.

 The pharmacological treatment of PTSD is addressed in this topic.
 The epidemiology, pathophysiology, clinical manifestations, and diagnosis of PTSD are discussed separately, as is psychotherapy for PTSD.
 The epidemiology, pathophysiology, clinical manifestations, and diagnosis are also discussed separately.
 The treatment of acute stress disorder and prevention of the development of PTSD are also reviewed separately.
-(See "Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, and diagnosis" and "Psychotherapy for posttraumatic stress disorder in adults" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults".)
+(See "Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, assessment, and diagnosis" and "Psychotherapy for posttraumatic stress disorder in adults" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults".)

 PHARMACOTHERAPY — Treatment should optimally be initiated shortly after diagnosis.
 The diagnosis of PTSD is made after persistence of symptoms for at least four weeks following the trauma, but most patients present for treatment many months, or sometimes years, later.
 In theory, early treatment of PTSD may prevent chronicity, but this not been shown empirically, particularly for pharmacotherapy .